IPA_MOD(3) IPA_MOD(3)

 This function should return the current state of the threshold.

-If a module does not have current state for the threshold (for
+If a module does not have current state for the threshold, then

 db_set_threshold_state